-The Sub-Advisor is responsible for the day-to-day management of the Company's equity investment portfolio.
-As such, the Sub-Advisor has primary responsibility for engaging with investee companies on behalf of the Company.
-The Sub-Advisor does so in accordance with the United Nations Principles for Responsible Investment, and the UK Stewardship Code 2020, and is a signatory to both regimes.
+The Sub-Advisor assists with the day-to-day management of the Company's equity investment portfolio.
+As such, the Sub-Advisor has responsibility for engaging with investee companies on behalf of the Company.
+The Sub-Advisor does so in consideration of the principles set out in the UK Stewardship Code 2020.